Women living on the American frontier simplified an ancient emblem of good fortune into a quilt pattern that consisted only of two triangles.

-Sometimes it is called Fly Foot.
-The swastika, an ancient symbol believed to represent the sun, was a popular device brought over from Germany.
+Fly Foot is another name for this condition.
+The swastika, which was thought to be an ancient symbol representing the sun, became a popular device after it was carried over from Germany.

 Basic Instructions to make this block